 At the Frances Payne Bolton School of Nursing, you’ll gain nearly double the national average for clinical hours, graduating as a confident and capable health care professional.
 You’ll be equally prepared to provide top-notch patient care; enroll in a graduate nursing program; conduct research; or effect change as a health care policymaker, educator or executive.

 U.S. News & World Report

-among nursing schools for National Institutes of Health funding in 2020
+among nursing schools for National Institutes of Health funding

 direct-admit nursing program among top 8 private research universities

 major medical centers within 1 mile of first-year residence halls

 - Nursing Research

 - Perioperative Nursing

 - Pediatric Nursing

 CWRU nursing students receive almost two times more clinical training than the national average.